 We are always seeking to establish new partnerships to achieve our goal of positively improving as many student lives as possible.
-If you or someone you know is willing to help us in any way, please contact Jeremy Webb at jeremy.webb@sciencetech.ca.
+If you or someone you know is willing to help us in any way, please contact our Partnerships Team at partnerships.crc@sciencetech.ca.
 On behalf of the students, a heartfelt thank-you!